 It is VERY IMPORTANT that you read ALL of this information carefully.

 Adults who plan to do GHSA games who are not USL members are encouraged, but not required to join.
-Adults who want to work youth games only MUST be USL members.
-Non USL members will be asked to take a seperate exam that we will email to you once you have attended the class.
+Adults who only want to work youth games MUST be USL members.

 To become a certified US lacrosse Official you must complete ALL five (5) of these requirements.

 Please click the links to learn more about each step.

 - Register with US Lacrosse.
 Many of the problems that arise are a result of expired or linked memberships.
 If there is a problem you will need to call the US Lacrosse members services at (410) 235-6882, ext. #102 or email email@example.com.

 - Complete the “Boys’ Lacrosse Rules Online Course” via the US Lacrosse Learning Platform on the USL website before the class.
 This course is a brief introduction to the rules and officiating.
 THIS IS NOT THE RULES TEST.
 You only need to take this online course once.